civo/status/content/issues/2021-12-02-services-accessible-lon1.md

 section: issue
 ---

+14:45 GMT

+Our engineers are working on a fix to the issue.
+To allow us to restore functionality of existing services in LON1 we have temporarily suspended any new launches and access to that region.

+---

 14:20 GMT

 Our automated alerting picked up an issue with our LON1 region at 14:13 GMT.
 It's reporting that a lot of instances are currently unavailable (but still present in the region).
 We're investigating and will update as we know further.